Most of us can’t point to three streets, two subdivisions, and one park that bear our name.

 But before Elizabeth Willing was an intersection in Ryan Place, she was a little girl in Mississippi.
 She was born in Crystal Springs, Mississippi in 1871.
 Her father, Robert Patton Willing, was an attorney and judge.
 The 1880 census of Copiah County lists Lizzie Willing, age nine.
 In 1886 the Willings moved to Fort Worth, where Robert was an attorney for the Fort Worth & Denver railroad and for B. C. Evans.

 In 1890 the Willings lived on Daggett Avenue.
 Elizabeth attended Fort Worth High School two blocks away and was a member of the school’s second graduating class.
-Older sister Carrie was a teacher at ward school no. 5.
+Older sister Carrie was a teacher at the Fifth Ward school.
 John C. Ryan and Elizabeth Willing married soon after Elizabeth graduated from high school.
 (John and Elizabeth may have met because both her father and John C. Ryan had worked for B. C. Evans.)

 Before John C. Ryan developed Ryan Place, he developed Prospect Heights, Washington Heights, and Lexington Heights.
 In 1891, about the time Elizabeth was graduating from high school, Ryan was developing two of his three Heights.
 Ad is from the Fort Worth Gazette.